Dice chess: Rules variants

 Another form of dice chess is Vegas Fun Chess, whose rules are described on The Chess Variant Pages.
 That site also states that "Pritchard's Encyclopedia of Chess Variants contains descriptions of seven versions of what he calls 'Dice Chess'."

 John Gollon, in his book Chess Variations: Ancient, Regional, and Modern, notes three ways in which dice may be used in connection with a game of chess.
 The most common is similar to that described in the preceding sections.
 A second way to use dice is to have each player roll one die on each turn, with the number rolled indicating the number of moves to be played.
 The maximum number of moves that can be played is usually four, so a roll of a four, five, or six allows the player to make four moves.
 A third form of the game uses two dice of contrasting colors, with one determining the piece that can move, and the other the number of moves that the piece makes.

 History

 Anne Sunnucks writes that there is evidence from the literature of the period that dice were used to play chess in Europe between the 11th and 14th centuries, and even earlier in Burma and India.
 The dice were thrown before each turn to determine the piece to be moved; the same numbering system as set forth above was used (one=pawn, two=knight, etc.).
 In the Burmese form of the game, three dice were thrown and each player made three moves at a time.
+A similar variant emerged in the 2000s in Moscow, thought to have been derived from Chaturanga and using three dice.
 Vladimir Pribylinec writes that the cubes in Cubic Chess move as in orthochess by a symbol uppermost as is described in both editions of Pritchard's Encyclopedia of Chess Variants, first published in 1977.
-In the variant Protheus cubes are turned on the adjacent squares.
+In the variant "Protheus," cubes are turned on the adjacent squares.